git-consensus/contracts/CONTRIBUTING.md

 ### [Style Guide](#style-guide)

 - Add Solidity comments in the [natspec](https://docs.soliditylang.org/en/v0.8.15/natspec-format.html) format.
-- Always `yarn pretty` your before committing.
+- Always `npm run pretty` your before committing.
 - Lowercase commit message (for consistency).
 - Embed your Ethereum address in your commit message on this repository.
 - Integration testing with Mocha/Chai asserts: `expect(actual).to.equal(expected)`